-While the design allows you to deactivate your BeltMinder[®], this system is designed to improve your chances of being safely belted and surviving an accident.
-We recommend you leave the BeltMinder[®] system activated for yourself and others who may use the vehicle.
-To reduce the risk of injury, do not deactivate/activate the BeltMinder[®] feature while driving the vehicle.
+While the design allows you to deactivate your Belt-Minder®, this system is designed to improve your chances of being safely belted and surviving an accident.
+We recommend you leave the Belt-Minder® system activated for yourself and others who may use the vehicle.
+To reduce the risk of injury, do not deactivate/activate the Belt-Minder® feature while driving the vehicle.

 - 1. Turn the ignition switch to the RUN (or ON) position.
-(DO NOT START THE ENGINE) - 2.
-Wait until the safety belt warning light turns off.
-(Approximately 1 minute) - Step 3 must be completed within 50 seconds after the safety belt warning light turns off. - 3.
-For the seating position being disabled, at a moderate speed, buckle then unbuckle the safety belt 9 times, ending in the unbuckled state.
-(Step 3 must be completed within 50 seconds after the safety belt warning light turns off.) - After Step 3, the restraint system warning light (airbag light) will be turned on for three seconds. - 4.
-Within 10 seconds of the light turning on, at a moderate speed, buckle then unbuckle the safety belt. - This will disable the BeltMinder® feature for that seating position if it is currently enabled.
-As confirmation, the restraint system warning light will flash 4 times per second for 3 seconds. - This will enable the BeltMinder® feature for that seating position if it is currently disabled.
-As confirmation, the restraint system warning light will flash 4 times per second for 3 seconds, followed by 3 seconds with the light off, then followed by the restraint system warning light flashing 4 times per second for 3 seconds again.
+DO NOT START THE ENGINE. - 2.
+Wait until the safety belt warning light turns off (Approximately 1 minute). - Step 3 must be completed within 50 seconds after the safety belt warning light turns off. - 3.
+For the seating position being disabled, at a moderate speed, buckle then unbuckle the safety belt nine times, ending in the unbuckled state.
+Step 3 must be completed within 50 seconds after the safety belt warning light turns off. - After Step 3, the restraint system warning light (airbag light) will be turned on for three seconds. - 4.
+Within approximately seven seconds of the light turning off, buckle then unbuckle the safety belt. - This will disable the Belt-Minder® feature for that seating position if it is currently enabled.
+As confirmation, the restraint system warning light will flash four times per second for three seconds. - This will enable the Belt-Minder® feature for that seating position if it is currently disabled.
+As confirmation, the restraint system warning light will flash four times per second for three seconds, followed by three seconds with the light off, then followed by the restraint system warning light flashing four times per second for three seconds again.